 Costco and Trader Joe’s Price Comparison

-I am a new-ish Costco member who joined last year basically because of the bulk Bitchin’ Sauce.
+I am a new-ish Costco member who just joined in 2021 basically because of the bulk Bitchin’ Sauce.
 And I have found myself on several occasions crunching the numbers in the aisle to determine if I am getting a deal before adding a huge load (that I don’t have room for in my cabinets/fridge) to my cart.
 I can’t be the only person doing this, right?!

-After comparing dozens of items, I honed in on 9 key foods that vegans and many omnivores purchase regularly that are virtually indistinguishable in taste and quality.
+After comparing dozens of items, I have honed in on 9 key foods that vegans and many omnivores purchase regularly that are virtually indistinguishable in taste and quality.
 I left out products like oat milk that arguably taste different and have varying nutritional information.
-Other key vegan staples, like raw cashews, unfortunately are not available in organic and conventional at both stores for a true comparison.
+Other key vegan staples like raw cashews, unfortunately, are not available in organic or conventional at both stores for a true comparison.

 So does it pay to buy in bulk?
 Turns out…only sometimes.